logicalhacking/DASCA/README.md

 ```

 ### WALA configuration
-WALA needs to know the location of the Java 6 JDK.
+WALA might needs to know the location of the Java JDK (the current setup is tested with JDK version 6 and 8).
 This is configured in the ``wala.properties`` file, e.g.
 ```
 cd DASCA/
-echo "java_runtime_dir = /usr/lib/jvm/java-6-jdk" >> externals/WALA/com.ibm.wala.core/dat/wala.properties
+echo "java_runtime_dir = <PATH-TO-JDK>" >> externals/WALA/com.ibm.wala.core/dat/wala.properties
 ```
-Don't forget to adjust the path to the Java 6 JDK accordingly.
+Don't forget to adjust the path to the Java JDK accordingly, i.e., the `<PATH-TO-JDK>` should point to the directory containing the file `rt.lib`.

+If `java_runtime_dir` is not configured, WALA will use the JDK-libaries of the JDK used for
+executing WALA.
+This should work in most of the cases, i.e., providing a better "out-of-the-box"
+expierence.

 ### How to Compile
 First resolve the dependencies using maven: